Our news

 Rising to 4,566 meters, Mount Meru climb is Tanzania’s second-highest mountain and one of Africa’s most spectacular volcanic peaks.
 Located inside Arusha National Park, this breathtaking mountain offers a rare combination of wildlife encounters, dramatic landscapes, and high-altitude adventure — all without the heavy crowds found on other famous mountains.

 For travelers seeking a unique trekking experience in Tanzania, Mount Meru is the perfect choice.
+Many adventurers say the climb up Mount Meru offers an experience unlike any other.

 Wildlife and Natural Beauty